Current as of January 2017 | Download print version (in PDF)

 Tel (07) 381382936 Fax (07) 381389131

-The Australian Charities and Not-for-profit Commission (Repeal) (No. 1) Bill 2014 (the "No. 1 Bill") introduced into Parliament on 19 March 2014, initiated an unusual process intended to occur in two stages to repeal the ACNC Act and associated legislation.
-Reference is made in the No. 1 Bill to an Australian Charities and Not-for-profits Commission (Repeal) (No.2) Bill 2014 ("the No. 2 Bill") to be introduced at some later date.
+In 2013 the incoming government proposed a bill to repeal the ACNC Act and abolish the ACNC, but as of August 2015 has not settled on a replacement or its details.
+The Australian Charities and Not-for-profit Commission (Repeal) (No. 1) Bill 2014 (the “No. 1 Bill”) introduced into Parliament on 19 March 2014, initiated an unusual process intended to occur in two stages to repeal the ACNC Act and associated legislation.
+Reference is made in the No. 1 Bill to an Australian Charities and Not-for-profits Commission (Repeal) (No.2) Bill 2014 (“the No. 2 Bill”) to be introduced at some later date.
 Part 1, Schedule 1 to the No. 1 Bill repeals the ACNC Act, but will not come into effect until Schedule 1 to the No. 2 Bill commences.
-As of May 2014 the No. 2 Bill has not been introduced, and thus the timing of the repeal is uncertain.
+As of September 2014 the No. 2 Bill has not been introduced, and thus the timing of the repeal is uncertain.
 Updates on the progress of the legislation can be found at http://www.aph.gov.au/ .
+The Government Minister responsible for the No. 1 Bill indicated in January 2015 that it was not a priority for the government at this time.

 See Sections 4 and 15, Associations Incorporation Act 1991 (ACT); Subsection 7(2), Associations Incorporation Act 1984 (NSW); Section 5, Associations Incorporation Act 1981 (Qld); Section 18(5), Associations Incorporation Act 1985 (SA); Section 2, Associations Incorporation Act 1964 (Tas); Section 4, Associations Incorporation Act 1987 (WA); Section 3, Associations Incorporation Act 1981 (Vic).